Avro Vulcan Nuclear Bomber.

 The Avro 698 Vulcan Design.

 The Avro 698 Vulcan was designed by A V Roe and company at Chadderton near Manchester.
-Technical drawings were starting on the revolutionary delta-winged bomber in January 1947 to fulfill the requirements of the Ministry of Defence specification B35/46.
+Technical drawings were starting on the revolutionary delta-winged bomber in January 1947 to fulfil the requirements of the Ministry of Defence specification B35/46.
 This specification required an aircraft to be able to travel 3,350 nautical miles at a speed of 500 knots with an operating ceiling of 50,000 feet carrying a "special" payload of 10,000 pounds.

 Unconventional 4-Jet Delta Wing Aircraft.